On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Schr odinger dynamics of Bianchi I model

-where $h_{\xi}$ coincides with $H_{ADM}$ in \eqref{demo3} when we neglect the potential contributions.
-As a direct consequence of implementing on operator level the classical Hamiltonian constraints, we derive the equation \emph{a la} Schr\"odinger
+where $h_{\xi}$ coincides with $H_{ADM}$ in \eqref{demo3} once we neglect the potential contributions.
+As a direct consequence of implementing the classical Hamiltonian constraints on the operator level, we derive the equation \emph{a la} Schr\"odinger